-Enable Multi-SSID: Check to use Multi-SSID.
+Enable Multi-SSID: When Multi-SSID is enabled, you can configure your SSIDs for either both, 11a only, or 11g only networks.
 Enable VLAN Status: Check to use a VLAN.

-Band: IEEE802.11g is selected.

-Index: You can select up to 7 multi-SSIDs.
-The default multi-SSIDs is the primary, which puts the total to 8 multi-SSIDs.
+Band: Select the wireless band (IEEE802.11a or IEEE802.11g).
+Index: You can select up to 7 multi-SSIDs per band, the default multi-SSIDs is the primary, which puts the total to 8 multi-SSIDs per band.
 SSID: Service Set Identifier (SSID) is the name designated for a specific wireless local area network (WLAN).
-The SSID's factory default setting is default .
+The SSID's factory default setting is dlink.
 The SSID can be easily changed to connect to an existing wireless network or to establish a new wireless network.

-Security:
+SSID Broadcast: Select Disable to prevent the SSID name to be broadcast.

-The Multi-SSIDs security can be WPA/WPA2-Enterprise or WPA-Auto-Enterprise only when the Primary SSID's security is at the same security level.
-Also, they must connect to the same RADIUS server.
+Security: The Multi-SSIDs security can be WPA/WPA2-Enterprise or server.

+WPA-Auto-Enterprise only when the Primary SSID's security is at the same security level.
+Also, they must connect to the same RADIUS